scottefein/example_mailgun_ruby_app/README.md

-example_mailgun_ruby_app
+Setting up Mailgun to Receive Email
 ========================

 An Example App for setting up Mailgun to receive email.
+Check out blog.sefindustries.com/receiving-emails-with-ruby-and-mailgun for a full breakdown on how to set it up and start parsing your own incoming emails!